Soundtrack (film)

-Soundtrack is a 2011 Indian Hindi-language drama film and an official remake of the Canadian independent film It's All Gone Pete Tong (2004).
+Soundtrack is a 2011 Indian Hindi-language drama film and an official remake of the British-canadian film It's All Gone Pete Tong (2004).
 It was directed by newcomer Neerav Ghosh and stars Rajeev Khandelwal and Soha Ali Khan.

 Plot

 Raunak Kaul (Rajeev Khandelwal) lives, eats and breathes music, having inherited the talent and passion from his deceased father Parth Kaul, who was an unsuccessful musician.
 He arrives in Mumbai, and starts as a DJ in his uncle Surendra's (Yatin Karyekar) night club Tango Charlie, owned by Charlie (Mohan Kapoor).
 Raunak soon finds himself expanding his avenues to establishing his own studio, making his own music and composing the score for a movie by Anurag Kashyap.

-Raunak's starts to lose his hearing, first apparent when he hears a high-pitched ringing sound instead of his interview on TV.
+Raunak starts to lose his hearing, first apparent when he hears a high-pitched ringing sound instead of his interview on TV.
 At this time, Raunak is making his next album with his mates Banjo (Ankur Tewari) and Biscuit (Siddharth Coutto).
 Raunak continues working and playing gigs at clubs, but his hearing degrades rapidly and progress on his album stagnates.
 Raunak refuses to acknowledge his problem until a gig in the club, when he cannot hear the second channel in his headphones and must crossfade one song into the next without being able to beatmatch them.
 The crowd boos him, and he throws the turntable and the mixer onto the dance floor, and is forcibly removed from the club.
 Raunak agrees to see a doctor (Manu Rishi), who tells him he's lost hearing in one ear and has 30% left in the other.
 He warns Raunak that unless he stops abusing drugs and listening to loud noises, he will soon be completely deaf.

 During a recording session, Raunak confesses the full nature of his hearing loss to Banjo.
 He inserts his hearing aid to demonstrate, and, overwhelmed by the sudden sound exposure, leans close to one of the monitor speakers.
 Before he can react, however, a frustrated Biscuit smashes a guitar into an amplifier whose volume is maximized.
 The noise is excruciating, and the feedback knocks Raunak unconscious.
 The damage leaves him permanently deaf.